Eating out does not have to be hard, once you know what you can eat and what to look out for, it’s easy.

 - Gluten Free does not equal keto, but if you are looking at something like parmesan breaded fish and it says gluten free, that likely means it is keto and has no flour in it.

-- I take my own ketchup and BBQ sauce with me if I know I will need it.
+- I take my own ketchup, BBQ sauce, buns or wraps with me if I know I will need it.

 I don’t worry about every little ingredient and a carb here and a sugar there…I plan on doing this for life and I am not going to limit my options by stressing each and every carb.
 I plan for them, I watch my carbs for the day if I know I am going out, and I know if I make a mistake I will do better tomorrow.
 Enjoy your time out with your friends, family and that special someone.